telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimePicker.md

 #### Remarks
 Setting this property to true will make RadTimePicker postback to the server
             on time selection through the TimeView or the DateInput components.

-###  AutoPostBackControl `Boolean`

-Gets or sets a value indicating whether a postback to the server automatically
-            occurs when the user changes the list selection.

-#### Remarks
-Set this to Both, TimeView or Calendar if the server needs to capture the
-            selection changed event.This property is effective only for RadDateTimePicker; for RadTimePicker use the AutoPostBack property.

-###  UseTimeSpanForBinding `Boolean`

-Gets or set if TimeSpan object should be used for returning value of DbSelectedDate.

-            Set to True if you want DbSelectedDate to return TimeSpan object.
-            Set to False(the default value) if you want the DbSelectedDate to return DateTime object.

-###  DbSelectedDate `Object`

-Gets or sets the date content of RadTimePicker in a database friendly way.

-#### Remarks
-This property behaves similar to SelectedDate property or to SelectedTime property,
-            depending on UseTimeSpanForBinding is se to true or false.
-            Setting a null value will internally revert the SelectedDate to the null value, i.e. the input value will be empty.

-###  SelectedTime `Nullable`1`

-Gets or sets the time of the date in the selected date of RadTimePicker using TimeSpan object.

-            Use values between 00:00:00 and 23:59:59 to specify the time of the day

-            If you set SelectedTime to 'null' then the SelectedDate will also become 'null'.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  ImagesPath `String`

-Gets or sets default path for the grid images when EnableEmbeddedSkins is set to false.

-###  EnableEmbeddedSkins `String`

-Gets or sets the value, indicating whether to render links to the embedded skins or not.

-#### Remarks
-If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

-###  EnableEmbeddedScripts `Boolean`

-Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

-#### Remarks
-If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

-###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

-#### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  RegisterWithScriptManager `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

-#### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  ValidationDate `String`

-This property is used by the RadDateTimeInput's internals only.
-It is subject to
-            change in the future versions.
-Please do not use.

-###  TimeView `RadTimeView`

-Gets the RadTimeView instance of the datetimepicker control.

-###  TimePopupButton `TimePopupButton`

-Gets the TimePopupButton instance of the RadDateTimeView
-            control.

-#### Remarks
-You can use the object to customize the popup button's appearance and
-            behavior.

 ###  AutoPostBack `Boolean`